lionelmace/ibmcloud-labs/labs/Lab 4 - Create natural Dialog with Watson Conversation/README.md

   1. Type ```turn on the air.``` The bot recognizes the #turn_on intent and the @appliance:(air conditioning) entity, and it responds with ```OK, turning on the air conditioning.```

-  1. Try variations on all of the supported commands based on the example utterances and entity synonyms you defined.
+  1. Try variations on all of the supported commands based on the examples and entity synonyms you defined.
 If the bot fails to recognize the correct intent, you can retrain it directly from the chat window by clicking the incorrect intent and typing the correct intent in the field.
 (Do not include the # character when you type the intent name.)

   ![](./images/tutorial_dialogtest2.png)